larscom/go-bitvavo/README.md

 By default, the websocket handler will try to reconnect to the websocket when the connection is lost, you can disable this behaviour in the options.

 For each subscription you can set the buffer size for the underlying channel.
 All channels have a default buffer size of `50` which should be sufficient in most cases.
-You may need to increase this number if you have a **large** amount of subscriptions.

 ### Public Subscriptions